CumulusNetworks/health-monitoring-checks/conf.d/checks/README.md

 According to the creator of JSON, JSON should have no comments.
 No moved all the comments out of the JSON files into this README.

+## client.json.example
+Example of client.json file.
+Shows how to set the thresholds as well as how to set the handler when the keepalive between client/server fails.

 ##check-bgp-peers.json
 Checks how many non-established BGP peers are present on a switch.
 The default is to send a critical alert when a non-established BGP